swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

   API usage, which would be challenging to do completely and find usages of this API within helper methods.

-- After new API added to SWT in future, will need to evaluate for interoperability with XCTest until strict mode is the default. "strict" is kind of saying "from this point forward, no new interop will be added" for new SWT features.
+- After new API is added to Swift Testing in future, will need to evaluate for interoperability with XCTest.
+Once strict mode is the default, we will no longer include interoperability for new Swift Testing features.

 ## Alternatives considered